Welcome to today's edition of the Rush 24-7 podcast.

 This ruling today has shocked the drive-bys.

-It has because the law of uh is irrelevant.
+Because the law is irrelevant.

-It's it's it's you know what it was intended.
+It's what was intended.

 Obama wanted everybody to have free health care.